ssuresh-git/tv-ratings-ads/README.md

-# TV Ratings & Ad Cost Data Analtics
+# TV Ratings & Ad Cost Data Analytics
  This data science project analyzes Super Bowl game data, TV ratings, and ad costs.
 The purpose is to gain insight into the following questions:

 1. What are the most extreme game outcomes?